Long Live The Black Parade: Main shows

+Before the show started, wanted posters and various mock "rules" appeared on the show screen; an example of one of the rules is "reading more than one has written is strictly prohibited".
+The 2025 shows started with a recording of "Tonight You Belong to Me" (1956) by American vocal duo Patience and Prudence, while in 2026, Vera Lynn's cover of "We'll Meet Again" (1953) played over the PA system.
+The show opened up with Marianne, the opera singer, performing the National Anthem of Draag, "Over Fields", and requesting the audience to partake in the performance.

-Shows for Long Live The Black Parade open up with a female opera singer performing the national anthem of Draag, "Over Fields", and requesting the audience to partake in the performance.
-The band then comes out on stage in their Black Parade outfits and begins performing The Black Parade in full, starting with "The End.", "Dead!", "This Is How I Disappear", and "The Sharpest Lives".
-In-between song performances are short interactions between characters that progress the tour's overarching story.
-Examples include Gerard Way's character receiving orders from other characters and being punished when refusing to comply, and introducing the Grand Immortal Dictator, who is played by an actor that watches the performance.
-These interactions also include localized ones specific to the city the show is taking place in, such as the band being given Dodger Dogs during their performances in Los Angeles, and them inviting the mayor of Belleville, New Jersey on stage in East Rutherford.
-Each show on the tour features minor differences from the preceding one.
+The band then came out on stage in their Black Parade outfits and began performing The Black Parade in full, starting with "The End.", "Dead!", "This Is How I Disappear", and "The Sharpest Lives".
+In-between song performances there were short interactions between characters that progressed the tour's overarching story.
+Examples included Gerard Way's character receiving orders from other characters and being punished when refusing to comply, and introducing the Grand Immortal Dictator.
+These interactions also included localized ones specific to the city the show was taking place in, such as the band being given Dodger Dogs during their performances in Los Angeles, and them inviting the mayor of Belleville, New Jersey on stage in East Rutherford.
+Each show on the tour featured minor differences from the preceding one.
+In the last two stadium shows of the band's 2026 North America leg, the Grand Immortal Dictator was replaced.
+In San Diego, he was overthrown by his secretary, Veronika, while San Antonio, he was executed on stage by Gerard Way's character, who declared himself the new leader of Draag.

-The album's centerpiece, "Welcome to the Black Parade", is contextualized in the show as a nationalist speech, delivered by Gerard Way from a podium and accompanied by footage of Draag propaganda.
-After the song, they invite the audience to participate in a mock election.
-Prior to the show, attendees are handed voting cards for the election (which say "yea" and "nay"), (Note: During the Toronto show, the "yea" and "nay" signs were replaced by ones that said "chicken" and "fish", with chicken supplementing for "yea".
-For the Tampa show, the option to vote "nay" was removed, with signs only having "yea” as an option.) which are then used to vote on whether or not to execute four people.
-The execution then takes place before the band continues performing the album, moving on to "I Don't Love You".
-The band continues to receive messages from the Clerk, while also expressing rebellion towards Draag, with Gerard Way at one point removing his Black Parade jacket after tearing up a message.
+The album's centerpiece, "Welcome to the Black Parade", was contextualized in the show as a nationalist speech, delivered by Gerard Way from a podium and accompanied by footage of Draag propaganda.
+After the song, Way invited the audience to participate in a mock election.
+Prior to the show, attendees were handed voting cards for the election (which say "yea" and "nay"), (Note: During the Toronto show, the "yea" and "nay" signs were replaced by ones that said "chicken" and "fish", with chicken supplementing for "yea".
+For the Tampa show, the option to vote "nay" was removed, with signs only having "yea” as an option.) which were then used to vote on whether or not to execute four people.
+The execution then took place before the band continued performing the album, moving on to "I Don't Love You".
+The band continued to receive messages from the Clerk, while also expressing rebellion towards Draag, with Gerard Way at one point removing his Black Parade jacket after tearing up a message.